Click on Elvis for pictures.

 Viva Las Vegas is the last movie we can justify.
 Keogh calls Elvis and Ann-Margret soul mates.

-Keogh adds dialogue to her scenarios.
+Keogh adds dialog to her scenarios.
 It may be real or made-up.
 She dramatizes the meeting between Elvis and The Beatles.
 No one recorded their 30 minute jam, and no pictures were taken.
-No excuse!

 I sense Keogh's fantasies.
-She is aware of the King's sexuality and southern charm.
-He was a magnet for women.
+She is aware of the King's southern charm.
+He was a magnet for women!

-In 1969, Elvis again recorded in Memphis.
-Those sessions produced "Suspicious Minds."
-Both Elvis and America had changed, and Las Vegas was ready for him.
-He became a fixture at the International Hotel in his era of jumpsuits and high collars.
+In 1969, Elvis again recorded in Memphis, sessions that produced "Suspicious Minds."
+Both Elvis and America had changed, and Las Vegas was ready.
+He became a fixture at the International Hotel in an era of jumpsuits and high collars.
 Keogh calls him a lone gladiator!
-She cannot resist describing what the band wore, even women in the audience.
+She cannot resist describing what the band wore, even women in the audiences.
 They looked like stewardesses, flight attendants as they are now called.
-Elvis went back on the road, city to city, for the remainder of his life.
-His concerts ended with "Can't Help Falling In Love."
-He never did encores.
+Elvis went back on the road for the remainder of his life.
+His concerts ended with "Can't Help Falling In Love," and he never did encores.

 42 is young unless you are an athlete or a rock star.
-Elvis Presley was never meant for middle-age.
+Elvis Presley was not meant for middle-age.
 He died at 42, overweight and hooked on prescription drugs.
 His girl friend was 20.
-There is a lesson here.
-It is that each stage of life demands a transition, an adjustment to a new level of maturity.
+The lesson here is that each stage of life demands a transition, an adjustment to a new level of maturity.
 It is the only way to survive.
 Suddenly, we are senior citizens, and our roles are deeper.
-Some believe that if Elvis had fired his manager, he might have become the serious actor he wanted to be.
+Some believe that if Elvis had fired his manager, he may have become the serious actor he wanted to be.

 I became aware of Elvis' health problems in 1976.
 I saw on TV that he was hospitalized.
-Things got rough!
-Linda Thompson split, and young Ginger Alden took her place.
+Things went sour!
+Linda Thompson left, and Ginger Alden took her place.
 Elvis' bodyguards published a tell-all book after being fired.
 Shows were canceled.
 I arrived at Graceland on June, 18, 1977.
 The Indianapolis concert of June 26, was his last.
-I was sitting on the edge of the bed in a Springfield, Virginia, hotel when it came on TV that Elvis had died.
+I was sitting on the bed in a Springfield, Virginia, motel when it came on TV that Elvis had died.